SaurabBUTS/ISDM-Group-1-Tut-07/Markdown Report.md

 # Design Thinking Approach
 ## Reflection and Brainstorming

 ## Project Assumptions
+The following assumptions have been made to guide the creation of the Empathy Maps and UML Models.
+* The current IVR system features a complicated menu for customers to navigate
+* The current IVR system averages long wait times (>10 minutes)
+* The current CMC IS does not collect customer data and information
+* The current CMC IS does not record RM performance metrics
+* The current CMC IS randomly assigning RM’s to customers for both outbound and inbound sales calls
+* The Travel Agency has a large budget to complete the IS project
+* The Travel Agency is somewhat flexible on project completion timelines

 ## SCRUM Methodology
 The SCRUM Methodology is defined as a framework within which people can address complex adaptive problems, while productively and creatively delivering products of the highest possible value (Schwaber & Sutherland 2017).
 The following section will explain the key elements of SCRUM and explain how the methodology was used in this project.